daattali/beautiful-jekyll/resources_pages/quiz.md

 ### Format

-Quizzes will typically be in the same format as the labs (electronic, accessible via GitHub and submitted via GitHub), although recently we are also running some quizzes on Canvas.
+Quizzes will typically be through [Canvas](canvas.ubc.ca).
 Unlike labs, quizzes will be performed within a defined time period (usually 30 minutes) and will be supervised by MDS instructional staff.

-Quizzes will be graded using the same rubrics as labs.
-Quiz questions may be reworked versions of lab questions or similar material.
+Upon arriving to the quiz room (ignore for 2020-21):

+1. If the quiz is being held in lab, you must attend your designated lab section.
+2. Sign the attendance sheet, that the TA or lab instructor has.

+At the start of the quiz period:

+1. Go to <https://canvas.ubc.ca>, and log in with your CWL.
+2. Navigate to the relevant quiz on the relevant course page.
+3. Begin the quiz, fill out your answers, and click "submit".
+You will have a countdown timer to complete the quiz.
+4. Wait quietly until the quiz time slot finishes.
+The TA or lab instructor will specify when the quiz period is finished.
+You may not communicate with any of your classmates until everyone is finished the quiz.

+We recommend you start the quiz within 2 minutes of the quiz period starting, so that you have the full 30 minutes to write the quiz.

+_2020-2021 changes:_ Quizzes will not be supervised and will be 40 minutes.

 ### Closed-book